 (ii) fail to be sworn or to make an affirmation.

-Penalty: a fine of $24 000 and imprisonment for 2 years.
+Penalty for this subsection: a fine of $24 000, or imprisonment for 2 years, or both.

 (2) If an investigator considers that a failure by a person to comply with a requirement of the investigator is an offence under subsection (1)(a), the investigator may certify the failure to the Supreme Court and the Court may then —